TaleSpire-Modding/RadialUIPlugin/README.md

 Browse to the newly created ```bin/Debug``` or ```bin/Release``` folders and copy the ```RadialUIPlugin.dll``` to ```Steam\steamapps\common\TaleSpire\BepInEx\plugins```

 ## Changelog
+1.1.1: Add Docs on how to implement submenus
 1.1.0: Removed Modding Utils and display on main menu 1.0.2: Fixed Issue on radial breaking upon leaving board 1.0.0: Initial release